sagemath/trac_to_gh/Issue 3832.md

 # Issue 3832: [with spkg, needs review] add experimental Quantlib.spkg and Quantlib-SWIG.spkg to the repo

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3832

 Original creator: mabshoff